 Clean the Mass Airflow Sensor (MAF) using a cleaner designed for it.
 The sensor is delicate and easily damaged.
 Never use a harsh cleaner or leaves a residue.
 NO brake clean.
 NO carb/choke cleaner.

-Check for other base engine problems such as low fuel pressure, clogged fuel filter, or weak ignition.
+Check for other base engine problems such as outstanding DTC codes, low/high fuel pressure, clogged fuel filter, or weak ignition.

 Down to business: